 The Chief of University Police, in consultation with the Vice President for Student Life (or designee), is responsible for determining the level of an incident and issuing timely warnings as appropriate.
 In the absence of the Chief of University Police, the Lieutenants, or the senior officer on duty, respectively, will make appropriate consultations and level determinations.
 If it is determined that there is a serious immediate threat to the health and safety of the campus community, the emergency response protocol will be initiated immediately.
-In conjunction with the Communications Department, they will determine the segments of the campus community that must be warned, the message content, and send the emergency notification without delay.
+In conjunction with the Communications and Marketing Department, the college will without delay and considering the safety of the community and determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.